+4.3.1.2.
 Trade openness.
 Weak property rights feature centrally in the literature examining the effect of trade openness on natural resource extraction in developing countries.
-In particular, differences in property rights regimes across countries may be interpreted as a potential source of comparative advantage in the production of natural resource products (i.e, timber), so that an increase in trade openness may exacerbate (or ameliorate) the over-exploitation of forest resources that theory predicts under an open-access regime.
-Copeland et al. (2022) review the theoretical literature on trade openness and renewable resource depletion, and empirical applications outside of the forestry setting.
+In particular, differences in property rights regimes across countries may be interpreted as a potential source of comparative advantage in the production of natural resource products (e.g., timber), so that an increase in trade openness may exacerbate (or ameliorate) the overexploitation of forest resources that theory predicts under an open-access regime.
+Copeland et al. (2022) review the theoretical literature on trade openness and renewable resource depletion as well as empirical applications outside of the forestry setting.
 We focus here on particular features that are relevant for understanding trade's influence on tropical deforestation.

-The canonical model marrying Ricardian trade theory with the theory of optimal renewable resource extraction is developed in Brander and Taylor (1997) and several subsequent papers.
-In this model, production is divided into two sectors-harvesting and manufacturing-where productivity in the harvesting sector is directly proportional to the current stock of the resource.
-In a two-country version of their model, Brander and Taylor (1997) consider countries that differ in their ability to enforce property rights over a renewable resource stock.
-In the country with weak property rights and open access, the forest is over-exploited relative to the optimum in autarky.
-If the autarky level of over-exploitation is high enough, then the incentive to export helps correct the productivity losses from over-extraction in autarky and both countries can gain from trade.
+The canonical model marrying Ricardian trade theory with the theory of optimal renewable resource extraction is developed by Brander & Taylor (1997) and in several subsequent papers.
+In this model, production is divided into two sectors-harvesting and manufacturing-and productivity in the harvesting sector is directly proportional to the current stock of the resource.
+In a two-country version of their model, Brander & Taylor (1997) consider countries that differ in their ability to enforce property rights over a renewable resource stock.
+In the country with weak property rights and open access, the forest is overexploited relative to the optimum in autarky.
+If the autarky level of overexploitation is high enough, then the incentive to export helps correct the productivity losses from overextraction in autarky, and both countries can gain from trade.
 Otherwise, the country with weak property rights suffers long-term losses from trade.